vtex/instore-applinking-payment-test/README.md

 vtex-payment-test://payment?params // for payment applinking
 vtex-payment-test://payment-reversal?params // for a refund applinking

+## Example of an payment app

+You can see an Android payment example app here: https://github.com/vtex/payment-example-app

 ## Development

 Execute any make command on the terminal of your machine (normally works on Linux and Mac).